Exploring the Interplay of Interference and Queues in Unlicensed Spectrum Bands for UAV Networks: Conclusion

 \section{Conclusion}

 In this paper, we investigated the expected throughput performance of UAVs when operating in unlicensed spectrum bands.
 Our framework considers two types of channels, Rayleigh or Rician based on being NLoS or LoS, respectively.
-By considering the impact of interferer ground users on UAV, we obtained the packet drop probabilities due to long waiting time in the queue, buffer overflow, and high interferences.
+By considering the impact of interference nodes on UAV, we obtained the packet drop probabilities due to long waiting time in the queue, buffer overflow, and high interferences.
 Using these expressions, we were able to obtain a general formula to calculate the expected throughput.
-Furthermore, we analyzed the channel fading threshold ($\beta_n$) for both Rayleigh and Rician channels to find the lower bound and upper bound.
-In the end, we numerically investigated our scenario by considering the main and some interference links between ground users and the UAV to indicate the impact of different parameters.
+Furthermore, we analyzed the channel fading threshold ($\beta_n$) for Rayleigh and Rician channels to find the upper bound.
+In the end, we numerically investigated our scenario by considering the main and some interference links between ground nodes and the UAV to indicate the impact of different parameters.